rebeccamoreau/Weather-App/README.md

 ## Weather App using Dark Sky API and JQuery ##
-This Weather App uses Dark Sky API and JQuery to display the current weather and the weather for the next 8 hours and the next 6 days.
+This weather app uses Dark Sky API and JQuery to display the current weather and the weather for the next 8 hours and the next 6 days.

 To use:
   1. Get API Key from https://darksky.net/dev/